carved4/go-direct-syscall/README.md

 ### Self-Deletion Capability

-The library includes `SelfDel()` for secure self-deletion of the current executable using NT APIs exclusively.
-This function employs advanced file manipulation techniques to ensure reliable deletion.
+The library includes `SelfDel()` for self-deletion of the current executable using NT APIs exclusively.

 #### **How SelfDel Works**
+>credit to https://github.com/Enelg52/OffensiveGo/tree/main/self_remove for implementation in go, although this is a common method
+>this method does not work on Win 11 24H2, but I just saw this writeup https://tkyn.dev/2025-6-8-The-Not-So-Self-Deleting-Executable-on-24h2/ which explains a way to do it, most likely doable with my library :3

 The self-deletion process uses a sophisticated technique that bypasses standard file locking mechanisms: